sahilbishnoi26/teradata-mcp-server/README.md

 - you can start the server from within the settings.json file or you can "MCP: Start Server"

 ### Adding tools using SSE to Visual Studio Code Co-pilot
-- confirm the SSE flag in .env file has been set to False
+- confirm the SSE flag in .env file has been set to True
 ```
 SSE=True
 SSE_HOST=127.0.0.1